milleriishaun/mapCapsToEsc_ahk/README.md

 ### To run on Windows Startup

-- Create a shortcut to the AHK script(mapCapsToEsc.ahk), then drag&drop the shortcut link into your startup directory(C:/Users/[*yourSpecialUserName*]/AppData/Roaming/Microsoft/Windows/Start Menu/Programs/Startup).
+- Create a shortcut to the AHK script(mapCapsToEsc.ahk), then drag&drop the shortcut into your startup directory(C:/Users/[*yourSpecialUserName*]/AppData/Roaming/Microsoft/Windows/Start Menu/Programs/Startup).

 ### Customization